Skip to main content

 The body’s hormonal systems are a finely tuned communication network.
 At the top of the chain of command for reproductive hormones is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of it as a three-part relay system.
 The hypothalamus in the brain releases GnRH, which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

-These hormones, in turn, travel to the gonads (testes in men) and signal them to produce testosterone. works by overstimulating the GnRH receptors in the pituitary.
+These hormones, in turn, travel to the gonads (testes in men) and signal them to produce testosterone.
+GnRH agonist therapy works by overstimulating the GnRH receptors in the pituitary.
 After an initial, brief surge in LH, FSH, and testosterone, this constant stimulation causes the pituitary to become desensitized and shut down its signaling.
 The result is a dramatic drop in testosterone production, achieving a state of medical castration, which is the therapeutic goal for starving hormone-sensitive cancers.

 The Biological Cost of Testosterone Suppression

 Suppressing testosterone to therapeutic levels is effective for its primary purpose, yet this action has widespread consequences throughout the body’s interconnected systems.
 Testosterone is a master regulator of metabolic function, body composition, and cardiovascular health.
 Its sudden absence creates a new biological environment, one that requires a new set of rules for maintaining wellness.
+The symptoms you may feel are direct physiological responses to this new internal state.
+Recognizing them as such is the foundation of building a proactive strategy.

 Many men undergoing this hormonal optimization protocol report a collection of symptoms that can impact daily life.
 These are not just subjective feelings; they are the outward expression of deep metabolic shifts.
 Acknowledging these changes is essential for developing a plan to counteract them.